famoser/pdf-generator/ARCHITECTURE.md

 - *Print* prints the calculated allocation.
 As this is a separate step, users can decide whether to abort printing depending on the result of the allocation.

-The frontend may become the backend of more abstract document generation library, and this frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
+The frontend may become the backend of more abstract document generation library, and its frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
 Experiments towards this are done in the `document-generator` folder.